-The Circular sets out a minimum Common Equity Tier 1 (CET1) ratio of 6.00% and Tier 1 capital ratio of 7.50%.
-It also introduces a capital conservation buffer of 2.50% comprised of CET1 capital.
+The Bank considered BSP regulations, which set out a minimum CET1 ratio of 6.00% and Tier 1 capital ratio of 7.50%, and require capital conservation buffer of 2.50% comprised of CET1 capital.
 The BSP's existing requirement for Total CAR remains unchanged at 10.00% and these ratios shall be maintained at all times.